 Salvatore Pane was born and raised in Scranton, Pennsylvania.
 He is the author of two novels, Last Call in the City of Bridges and The Theory of Almost Everything, in addition to a nonfiction book about video games, Mega Man 3, published by Boss Fight Books.
-He is the writer/narrative designer of RetroMania Wrestling launching for Steam, PlayStation 4, Nintendo Switch, and Xbox One this fall and has written and designed many other video games.
-He serves as an Associate Professor of creative writing and new media at the University of St. Thomas and lives with his wife in St. Paul.
-He can be reached via Twitter.
+He is the writer/narrative designer of RetroMania Wrestling on Steam, PlayStation, Nintendo Switch, and Xbox and has written and designed many other video games.
+He serves as an Associate Professor at the University of St. Thomas where he has taught creative writing, video games, and Italian film.
+He lives with his wife in St. Paul and can be reached via Twitter.

 His short fiction has been nominated or shortlisted for the Pushcart Prize, Best of the Web, Best of the Net, and Wigleaf’s Top 50 [Very] Short Fictions.
-His chapbook, #KanyeWestSavedFromDrowning, was published by NAP Magazine.
-He won the 2010 Turow-Kinder Award in Fiction judged by Stewart O’ Nan, and his work has appeared in Indiana Review, American Short Fiction, Paste, Kotaku, New South, BOMB, The Rumpus, The American Book Review, and many other venues.
-He is the co-creator of the graphic novel, The Black List, and the co-host of The Jabsteps, a podcast about the NBA.
-His video games have been exhibited at WordPlay and BAR SK,and he has presented his work in Italy, Japan, Canada, and all over the world.
+He won the Turow-Kinder Award in Fiction judged by Stewart O’ Nan, and his work has appeared in Indiana Review, Story Magazine, American Short Fiction, Paste, Kotaku, BOMB, The Rumpus, The American Book Review, and many other venues.
+He is the co-creator of the graphic novel, The Black List, and co-hosted The Jabsteps, a podcast about the NBA.
+His video games have been exhibited at WordPlay and BAR SK, and he has presented his work in Italy, Iceland, and all over the world.
 His prose is represented by Bonnie Nadell of the Hill Nadell Literary Agency.

 - Photo by Josh DeHonney